Dimitrios S. Nikolopoulos

 Professor of Computer Science

 I am the John W. Hancock Professor of Engineering and Professor of Computer Science at Virginia Tech.
 I am a faculty member of the Computing Systems and High Performance Computing research areas in Computer Science at VT.
-I do research on large-scale computing, system software and new computing paradigms.
-My core expertise is in memory management and resource allocation.
-I have published some 220 papers on these topics, where I have also transferred knowledge to major computing technology companies including IBM and SAP.
-I work closely with fellow researchers in industry and the US Department of Energy.
+I do research on system software and new computing paradigms for large-scale distributed computing.
+I My core expertise is in memory management and resource allocation, two areas where I have also transferred knowledge to major computing technology companies including IBM and SAP.

-I am the recipient of a Royal Society Wolfson Research Merit Award, the NSF CAREER Award, the DOE CAREER Award, the IBM Faculty Award, the SFI-DEL Investigator Award and Best Paper Awards from some of the premier IEEE and ACM conferences in my area, including SC, PPoPP, and IPDPS.
+I was Royal Society Wolfson Research Fellow in the United Kingdom form 2015 to 2020.
+I am a recipient of the NSF CAREER Award, the DOE CAREER Award, the IBM Faculty Award, the SFI-DEL Investigator Award and Best Paper Awards from some of the premier IEEE and ACM conferences in my area, including SC, PPoPP, and IPDPS.
 I am a Distinguished Member of the ACM for outstanding scientific contributions to computing, Fellow of the Institute of Engineering Technology (FIET), Fellow of the British Computer Society (FBCS), and Senior Member of the IEEE.
 My research has been supported with extensive funding ($38.9m as Principal Investigator and $101.7m as a CoInvestigator) awarded competitively from NSF, DOE, EPSRC, SFI, NI DfE, Royal Academy of Engineering, Royal Society, the European Commission, IBM, SAP and Intel.

 I am a passionate about mentoring and educating students.
 I have advised or co-advised 28 PhD students and 16 post-doctoral research fellows over my career.
 I regularly teach courses in computer organization, computer architecture, multicore programming, and operating systems.